trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   `Pre-Push CI Testing`_ or `Post-Push CI Testing`_.
 One would mark a repository as ``Nightly`` for few reasons.
-First, an extra repo may be marked as ``Nightly`` if it may not be available to all developers to clone and only the the nightly testing processes and machines may have access.
+First, an extra repo may be marked as ``Nightly`` if it may not be available to all developers to clone and only the nightly testing processes and machines may have access.
 Also, an extra repo may also be marked as ``Nightly`` if it does not contain any packages that the project wants to pay the cost to include in even `Post-Push CI Testing`_.
 NOTE: One should **not** confuse this with the `Test Test Category NIGHTLY`_.